awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.rst

 Create a Bucket
 ===============

-Create a PHP file with following code.
+Create a PHP file with the following code.
 First create an AWS.S3 client service that specifies the AWS Region and version.
 Then call the ``createBucket`` method with an array as the parameter.
-The only required field is the key 'Bucket', with a string value for the bucket name you want to create.
+The only required field is the key 'Bucket', with a string value for the bucket name to create.
 However, you can specify the AWS Region with the 'CreateBucketConfiguration' field.
 If successful, this method returns the 'Location' of the bucket.

 **Sample Code**